This is the result of Dr. Tifa's research linked to the photos of the Jokowi diploma which is viral on social networks - ExBulletin

 This is the result of Dr. Tifa's research linked to the photos of the Jokowi diploma which is viral on social networks

-Photos of the Jokowi diploma which are widely disseminated on social networks.
-Social media activists, Dr. Tifa, explained the results of his research on photos of Jokowi diplomas circulating on social networks.
-Photo / IST
+Bentengsumbar.com – Social media activists, dr. Tifauzia tyassuma or popularly known to Dr. Tifa explained the results of his research on photos on the Joko Widodo (Jokowi) diploma circulating on social networks.

+According to him, the photo of the diploma was not a photo of Jokowi who had been president of the Republic of Indonesia.

 “Even if it is a photo, let's say perhaps about 30 to 40 years ago with a photo of Youth, which is called both Joko Widodo, who is the 10-year president, it is clearly not a photo of him,” said in the people with the theme “ Three Diploma reported Jokowi testifies '' as the operation on the Youtube manager Inetube Channel, Tuesday 4/2025).